Anticipating the Sunset:

 • The child tax credit will revert from $2,000 per qualifying child to $1,000 per qualifying child.
 And the phaseout will drop from $400,000 for married joint filers to $110,000.

-• The estate and gift tax exclusion will be approximately cut in half, reduced from $10M to $5M per decedent (adjusted annually for inflation).
+• The estate and gift tax exclusion will be cut approximately in half, reduced from $10M to $5M per decedent (adjusted annually for inflation).

 • The TCJA allowed a 100% bonus depreciation on assets with useful lives of 20 years or less, which will begin to sunset by decreasing 20% per year starting in 2022 and will expire on January 1, 2027.
 As this bonus depreciation rate sunsets, businesses will need to assess whether to place qualified assets into service now to take advantage of the rate before it continues to decline.